thegricean/esslli2016_corpuspragmatics/code_sheets/tgrep2.md

 ## Getting started

 Open VMWare.
 Log on to the virtual lab by following the instructions [here](http://esslli2016.unibz.it/?page_id=2228).
-Open a terminal -- under the Applications menu, select Accessories > Terminal.
+Open a terminal -- under the Applications menu, select Accessories > Terminal. **If you save files on the virtual machine, make sure to save them into your home directory -- everything not saved in the home directory will be deleted when you log out!**

 Make sure your environment variables are properly set.
 If they are, the output of the `echo` command should match the output below.
 In the terminal, type: